mozzarellaV8/federal-firearms-licenses/01-milestone-report.md

 Can general characteristics on the American population provide insight relating to firearms - specifically what might contribute to the number of firearms licenses in a given state?

 Or conversely - by examining Federal Firearms License data, can something be learned about the American population?
+How much influence do factors such as education, income, legislation, and race have on the number of firearms licenses in a given state - if any at all?

 # Inversely Proportional?
 ## **Initial Discoveries with Firearms Licenses and Populations**